statiagov/gesmew/guides/content/developer/source/contributing.md

 * Your application's complete Gemfile, as text (*not as an image*)
 * Any relevant stack traces ("Full trace" preferred)

 Without this information, we may be unable to debug your issue promptly.
-This information is typically all that is required in order to be able to solve a problem quickly and efficiently.
+This information is typically all that is required in inspection to be able to solve a problem quickly and efficiently.

 ***
 Please do not assign labels or create new labels to your issue.
 We will assign the appropriate labels to ensure your ticket is handled in the appropriate manner.